Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Experiments

 \section{Experiments}

-In this section we show the potential of our method by comparing it to JPEG2000 and BPG, an adaption of HEVC's intra-coding mode for the compression of still images~\cite{DBLP:conf/pcs/NguyenM12}.
-As both methods are not designed to handle float-valued pixel data, we quantise the input flow fields to integer values in the range $\{0,...,255\}$ with the uniform quantisation described in Section~\ref{sec:encoding}.
-We also use these quantised flow fields as input to our method.
-As an implementation of JPEG2000 we choose \emph{Kakadu}~\cite{website/jpeg2000} and use the original implementation of Fabrice Bellard~\cite{website/bpg} for BPG.

-We select two ground truth flow fields of the MPI Sintel Flow Dataset~\cite{DBLP:conf/eccv/ButlerWSB12} as test images.
+In this section we demonstrate the potential of our framework using two ground truth flow fields of the MPI Sintel Flow Dataset~\cite{DBLP:conf/eccv/ButlerWSB12} as test images.
 This provides us with high quality flow fields with realistic complexity.
-We choose a simple flow field of the scene \emph{alley1} and a more complex one of the scene \emph{market2} shown in Fig.~\ref{fig:flowfields}.
+Since there are no standards for the compression of flow fields, we compare our method to JPEG2000~\cite{TM02} and BPG~\cite{website/bpg}, an adaption of HEVC's intra-coding mode for still images~\cite{DBLP:conf/pcs/NguyenM12}.
+Those are the best established alternatives for arbitrary images, but are not designed to handle floating-point pixel data.
+Therefore, we quantise the input flow fields channelwise to integer values in the range $\{0,...,255\}$ with the uniform quantisation described in Section~\ref{sec:encoding}.
+We also use these quantised flow fields as inputs to our method.
 To optimise the parameters of our approach we perform a simple grid search.
-We fix the standard deviation $\sigma$ in the edge detection step to $0.5$ as this gives good results for sharp edges.
+We fix the standard deviation $\sigma$ of the edge detection to $0.5$, which performs well in our experiments.

-Fig.~\ref{fig:comparison} shows the results for JPEG2000, BPG, and our edge-aware approach for a compression ratio of $400:1$.
-Note that the compression ratio is computed relative to the quantised input flow fields.
-Transform-based codecs like JPEG2000 have problems preserving sharp edges.
-This results in unpleasant wave-like artefacts around object boundaries.
-BPG performs much better than JPEG2000 in preserving edges, but still blurs boundaries slightly.
+Fig.~\ref{fig:comparison} shows the results of JPEG2000, BPG, and our edge-aware approach for a compression ratio of $400:1$.
+The compression ratio is computed relative to the quantised input flow fields.
+We observe that transform-based codecs like JPEG2000 have problems preserving sharp edges.
+This results in unpleasant ringing artefacts around object boundaries.
+BPG performs much better than JPEG2000, but still blurs edges.
 In contrast, our edge-aware homogeneous diffusion inpainting reconstructs all important edges very well.
 In a quantitative comparison we measure the peak-signal-to-noise ratio (PSNR) of the different approaches.
-Fig.~\ref{fig:graphs} shows that our method outperforms both JPEG2000 and BPG for almost all compression ratios.
+Fig.~\ref{fig:graphs} shows that our method outperforms both JPEG2000 and BPG for all measured compression ratios, ranging from $10 : 1$ to $800 : 1$.